cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Argument reference:
 : A reference that combines a shared argument with a rump item as defined in {{sec-referencing-argument-items}}.

+Rump:
+: The data item contained in an argument reference that is combined with the argument to yield the reconstruction.

+Straight reference:
+: An argument reference that uses the argument as the left-hand side and the rump as the right-hand side.

+Inverted reference:
+: An argument reference that uses the rump as the left-hand side and the argument as the right-hand side.

 Function tag:
 : A tag used in an argument reference for the argument (straight